 7. What traits and values do you think help make someone a great Care Assistant?

 You’ve got to be hard-headed, bubbly and outgoing.
 In care, there are good days and bad days for the residents, but, as a Care Assistant, you’ve got to be there for them all.
 Sometimes, if they’re having a bad day, a resident might say or do something that they don’t mean.
 You’ve got to be able to think “they don’t actually mean that, they don’t know they’re doing it”.

 Our careers in care

 Thinking about a brand new role in the care sector?
-Take a look at some of the rewarding roles available at our homes across Stockport and Staffordshire on our work with us page.
+Take a look at some of the rewarding roles available at our homes across Stockport and Staffordshire on our Careers Hub page.
 To keep up to date with our latest news, follow us on Twitter, Facebook, Instagram and LinkedIn.
 For updates on our available jobs, follow our Twitter and Instagram jobs accounts.